 What type of studies will I perform?

-Certain brands dedicate series to certain applications and others aim for general imaging and shared service systems that can be customised to a range of applications.
+Certain brands dedicate series to certain applications and others aim for general imaging and shared service systems that can be customized to a range of applications.

 What ultrasound brands are the best?